European STAMP Workshop and Conference (ESWC): Virtual Conference

 With the fast introduction of new technology and increasing complexity of the systems being designed, manufactured and operated, traditional system safety approaches are being challenged due to the range of safety problems they are able to capture.
 In STAMP, safety is treated as a dynamic control problem rather than a ‘prevent failures’ problem, this includes traditional component failures but more considers design flaws, incomplete or inadequate requirements, dysfunctional interactions among subsystems or components (all of which may be operating exactly as specified), human interactions, and other causes of accidents and incidents.

-ESWC brings together researchers and practitioners who apply, or would like to get themselves familiar with, STAMP that has been widely used in different industries including automotive, railway, maritime, space, aviation, healthcare, defence, nuclear and infrastructure.
+ESWC brings together researchers and practitioners who apply, or would like to become familiar with STAMP, from across multiple industries including automotive, railway, maritime, space, aviation, healthcare, defence, nuclear and infrastructure.